Decluttering Tips For Beginners

 woman drinking coffee.
 How to declutter your home

-Now before we go any further I understand there are different levels of clutter and not every post will help you to make progress.
+Now, before we go any further, I understand there are different levels of clutter, and not every list of tips will be the answer you are looking for.

-If you have your home pretty well cleaned out and you just need a little help with the finishing touches you can jump to this post and get started now!
+If you have your home pretty well cleaned out and all you need is a little help with the finishing touches, you can jump to this post and get my My Best Decluttering Tip that you can use to keep the mess from coming back.

 For the rest of you, we are going to come up with a game plan that will get you on your way to “wanting” to declutter your home.

-Well, maybe not quite as excited as my friend right here but pretty darn close!
+Well, this may not be quite as exciting as my friend right here, but it’s pretty darn close.

 You see, I used to HATE decluttering.
 I hated the tediousness of it all.
-But then something happened.
-I finally finished my first room.
-And once I saw that room, once I FELT that room, I was hooked.
+But then something happened; I finally finished my first room.
+Once I saw that room, once I FELT that room, I was hooked.

 That’s because when you declutter a home it is contagious.
 Once that very first room is cleaned out and set up in a way that makes sense to you and your family you will be hooked too.